1977 Arizona armored car robbery: Executions

 After his lawyers tried multiple appeals for the death sentence to be commuted to life because the time he had spent waiting on death row had made him insane, all of which were denied, the State of Arizona administered a lethal injection to Michael Poland on June 16, 1999.

 He requested, for his last meal: three fried eggs sunny side up; four slices of bacon, an order of hash browns, two slices of whole wheat toast with two pats of real butter, two individual serving size boxes of Raisin Bran cereal, two cartons of milk, and two cups of Tasters Choice coffee.

 In the execution chamber, Michael raised his head several times to look at the window into the witness chamber as his death warrant was being read.
 The last words he mouthed to two of his sons and a daughter-in-law who witnessed the execution were simply, "I love you."

 The lethal injection procedure for Michael Poland was carried out at 3:12 p.m.
 Poland's chest heaved several times during that time as the lethal dose of medications began flowing.
 He puffed out his cheeks twice before being declared dead at 3:14 p.m.

-Nine months later, despite multiple appeals for clemency, partly due to Patrick Poland's allocution by, among others, Melvin McDonald, whose involvement had led to the brothers' being successfully sentenced to death, all petitions for clemency were denied.
+Nine months later, despite multiple appeals for clemency, partly due to Patrick Poland's allocution by, among others, A. Melvin McDonald, whose involvement had led to the brothers' being successfully sentenced to death, all petitions for clemency were denied.
 Patrick Poland was executed on March 15, 2000.
 He was one of three people executed in the United States on that specific day.
 The others were Darrell Keith Rich in California and Timothy Gribble in Texas.

-During one of the clemency hearings, the relatives of Cecil Newkirk and Russel Dempsey, the two guards murdered during the robbery, were not forgiving.
+During one of the clemency hearings, the relatives of Cecil Newkirk and Russel Dempsey, the two guards murdered during the robbery, were unforgiving.
 Newkirk's widow sent a letter to the clemency panel stating that Patrick Poland had to pay with his life.
 Camilla Strongin, a Department of Corrections spokeswoman, said Poland spent his final hours with a Catholic priest, receiving last rites about 2 1/2 hours before his execution.